-Neither the NMFA nor the Commission will issue additional bonds or incur obligations that have a lien on any of the Pledged Revenues prior and superior to the lien on the Pledged Revenues of the Senior Lien Bonds.
-See "Outstanding Closed Lien Obligations."
+Neither the NMFA nor the Commission will issue additional bonds or incur obligations that have a lien on any of the Pledged Revenues prior and superior to the lien on the Pledged Revenues of the Senior Lien Bonds, including the Series 2006A Bonds.
+See "Outstanding Closed Lien Obligations".